 - 1. For all departments other than those which do not close for observed holidays: - A. if the observed holiday falls on Saturday the preceding Friday is observed as the paid holiday; - B. if the observed holiday falls on a Sunday the following Monday is observed as the paid holiday; - C. full-time employees will be paid for 8 hours at their regular rate of pay for such observed holiday; - D. part-time employees will not be paid for an observed holiday; - E. both full-time and part-time employees are expected to absent themselves from county facilities during the observed holiday; and - F. if, due to an emergency, a full-time or part-time employee is required by their Department Head to work during the observed holiday, then in such event the employee will be paid an additional amount equal to one-and-one-half times their regular rate of pay for the hours actually worked by them on the observed holiday. - 2.
-For those departments which do not close for observed holidays, and only those departments: - A. those employees who are not scheduled to work on the actual date of the holiday will: - B. if the observed holiday falls on Saturday observe the preceding Friday as the paid holiday; or - C. if the observed holiday falls on a Sunday observe the following Monday as the paid holiday; - D. full-time employees falling under this paragraph 2., a., will be paid for 8 hours at their regular rate of pay for such observed holiday;
+For those departments which do not close for observed holidays, and only those departments: - A. those employees who are not scheduled to work on the actual date of the holiday will:B. if the observed holiday falls on Saturday observe the preceding Friday as the paid holiday; - B. if the observed holiday falls on Saturday observe the preceding Friday as the paid holida or - C. if the observed holiday falls on a Sunday observe the following Monday as the paid holiday; - D. full-time employees falling under this paragraph 2., a., will be paid for 8 hours at their regular rate of pay for such observed holiday;